 Fruits

-Although touted as healthy, most fruits are sugar bombs that also can’t compete with vegetables, fish, or meat in terms of nutrients.
+Although touted as healthy, most fruits are sugar bombs that can’t compete with vegetables, fish, or meat regarding nutrients.

 While small amounts of berries and some citrus fruits are allowed, you should avoid common sugary fruits like bananas, pineapples, oranges, apples, or grapes.